1757-05-06 - Battle of Prague

 By 3:00 p.m., the Austrian army was retreating into Prague.
 About 40,000 Austrians got crammed into the city.
 Prince Charles, now recovered, attempted twice to get out of Prague and up the Moldau but the Prussians positioned on the Nussel-Branik line prevented them from escaping.
 They tried by another gate on the other side of the Moldau but General Keith blocked the way.

 At Branik, the victorious king had one great disappointment: Prince Moritz of Dessau was late.
-He should had been there long hours ago with Keith's right wing (a fresh 15,000 men) to fall upon the enemy's rear.
+He should have been there long hours ago with Keith's right wing (a fresh 15,000 men) to fall upon the enemy's rear.
 Moritz's pontoon bridge would not reach across when he tried it.
 It was the worst mistake Prince Moritz ever made.

 In this battle, the Prussians lost 401 officers and 14,000 men.
 Field-Marshal Count Schwerin and Major-General von Amstell had been killed; and Lieutenant-General Fouqué, Lieutenant-General von Hautcharmoy, Lieutenant-General Winterfeldt, Major-General von Schöning, Major-General von Plettenberg, Major-General von Blanckensee and Major-General von Kurssell had been wounded.

 The Austrians lost 412 officers and 12,912 men (including 40 officers and 4,235 men taken prisoners).
-Field-Marshal Browne had been mortally wounded, FML Marquis Clerici severely wounded and Major-General Count Peroni killed.
+Field Marshal Browne had been mortally wounded, FML Marquis Clerici severely wounded and Major-General Count Peroni killed.

 The Prussians captured 33 guns, a large number of colours, 11 standards and 40 pontoons.